Endogen/Telegram-Bauer-Bot/README.md

 feedback - <your feedback>
-help - Show overview of available commands logfile - Download current logfile rain - <total amount> <number of users>
+help - Show overview of available commands logfile - Download current logfile price - Show price on exchanges in BTC rain - <total amount> <number of users>
 restart - Restart the bot
 shutdown - Shutdown the bot